 You’ll find our interpretation panels and an audio trail around the whole of the Foxton area introducing you to Jack Cryer and the other characters that navigated their way through these imposing locks.

-Foxton Canal Museum – now known as The Canal Museum at the Boilerhouse – is a recently refurbished museum created inside the original boilerhouse.
+Foxton Canal Museum – is a recently refurbished museum created inside the original boilerhouse.
 As the name suggests, it was once full of powerful mechanics that controlled the barge containers (or cassons) up and down the inclined plane.

 It’s now a fully accredited museum.
 Bringing to life what is was like to live and breathe the canals in the 19th Century; showcasing families and their working conditions.

 It’s is run by the Foxton Inclined Plane Trust (FIPT).
 And while FIPT is a separate charity to us, we have worked closely for years together to promote and protect Foxton’s unique piece of canal heritage.

 Invaluable volunteers at Foxton

 Meanwhile, back out on the locks you'll find our small army of dedicated volunteer lock keepers preserving Foxton’s stunning staircase in full working order, so boaters and the local Leicestershire communities alike, can continue to enjoy our wonderful waterways.

 However, as a charity, we can only stretch so far.
 So if you want to get involved - no matter how much time you think you can give - go to our volunteering page now...